 The large area of Sengokuhara, to the north of Hakone, is a wonderland of natural beauty and outdoor activities.
 There are hills here that offer amazing views across a romantic and awe-inspiring landscape; long suzuki grass covers the hillsides becoming a spectacle as the seasons change, particularly in the autumn months

 Just 100 kilometers to the west of Tokyo lies Hakone, part of Fuji-Hakone-Izu National Park.
-Visitors flock to the area to bathe in Hakone’s famous natural hot springs and to gaze across the serene Lake Ashinoko at the ever-impressive Mount Fuji.
+Visitors flock to the area to bathe in Hakone’s famous natural outdoor hot spring baths and to gaze across the serene Lake Ashinoko at the ever-impressive Mount Fuji.

 Because of its stunning natural setting, Hakone has become one of the most popular destinations in Japan.
 Tokyoites enjoy weekend breaks in the clean country air away from the rush of the city.

-If it’s your first time visiting Hakone, we recommend staying in Tonosawa.
+If it’s your first time visiting Hakone, I recommend staying in Tonosawa.
 Nestled in the arms of a picturesque valley, this area is renowned for its hot spring resorts.

 Bordering Tonosawa to the east is the relatively large area of Hakone-Yumoto: the gateway to Hakone.
 It’s the best place to base yourself if you’re backpacking Japan on a budget, as there are plenty of cheap accommodation options here.